grow/grow/README.md

 # Grow SDK [![Build Status](https://travis-ci.org/grow/pygrow.png?branch=master)](https://travis-ci.org/grow/pygrow)

 Welcome to the Grow SDK!
 Grow is almost certainly the best way for teams to build and launch web sites.
 It's a file-based static site generator and content management system.

+Grow works great for all kinds of content-heavy web sites – fom small personal blogs, to highly-interactive marketing campaigns, to informational web sites for a large organization.

-It differentiates itself by being:
+Grow differentiates itself by being:

 - entirely file-based and backed by Git (so it works with your favorite tools),
 - designed for true structured content management,
+- designed with web performance and security in mind,
 - fully international with built-in localization support.

 Using Grow, you can: